 In most places throughout the world, water is carried in plastic bottles or jars.
 It does not come out of a tap.
 Safe, potable water is the gold of the 21st century.

-We sought to communicate the purity of water, expressed through the phase states of water – ice, water and steam – to convey its beauty, preciousness and sounds.
+We sought to communicate the purity of water, expressed through the phase states of water – ice, water and steam – to convey its beauty, preciousness and sounds – an immersive sensory experience.

-The exhibition ran for nearly six months from autumn 2001 until spring 2002, and welcomed more than 300,000 visitors.
-It was considered a major success.
-We were assisted by THP Architektur and Schmidt Reuter.
+The exhibition was a huge success and was extended, eventually running for nearly six months from autumn 2001 until spring 2002, and enjoyed by more than 300,000 visitors.

 “What in water did Bloom, water lover, drawer of water, water carrier returning to the range, admire?
 Its universality: its democratic quality.”
 (James Joyce, Ulysses)